Bell Witch: Legend synopsis

 In his book An Authenticated History of the Bell Witch, author Martin V. Ingram published that the poltergeist's name was Kate, after the entity claimed at one point to be "Old Kate Batts' witch," and continued to respond favorably to the name.
-The physical activity centered on the Bells' youngest daughter, Betsy, and her father, and 'Kate' expressed particular displeasure when Betsy became engaged to a local named Joshua Gardner.
+The physical activity centered on the Bells' youngest daughter, Betsy, and her father, and Kate expressed particular displeasure when Betsy became engaged to a local named Joshua Gardner.

-The haunting began sometime in 1817 when John Bell witnessed the apparition of a strange creature resembling a dog.
+The haunting began sometime in 1817 when John Bell witnessed the apparition of a strange creature resembling a dog with the head of a rabbit.
 Bell fired at the animal but it disappeared.
 John's son Drew Bell approached an unknown bird perched on a fence that flew off and was of "extraordinary size."
 The daughter Betsy observed a girl in a green dress swinging from the limb of an oak tree.
-Dean, a person enslaved by the Bell family, reported being followed by a large black dog on evenings he visited his wife.
+Dean, a slave belonging to the Bell family, reported being followed by a large black dog on evenings he visited his wife.
 Activity moved to the Bell household with knocking heard along the door and walls.
 The family heard sounds of gnawing on the beds, invisible dogs fighting, and chains along the floor.
 About this time John Bell began experiencing paralysis in his mouth.
 The phenomena grew in intensity as sheets were pulled from beds when the children slept.
 Soon the entity pulled hair and scratched the children with particular emphasis on Betsy who was slapped, pinched and stuck with pins.

 The Bells turned to family friend James Johnston for help.
 After retiring for the evening at the Bell home, Johnston was awakened that night by the same phenomena.
 That morning he told John Bell it was a "spirit, just like in the Bible."
 Soon word of the haunting spread with some traveling great distances to see the witch.
 The apparition began to speak out loud and was asked, "Who are you and what do you want?" and the voice answered feebly, "I am a spirit; I was once very happy but have been disturbed."
 The spirit offered diverse explanations of why it had appeared, tying its origin to the disturbance of a Native American burial mound located on the property, and sent Drew Bell and Bennett Porter on an unproductive search for buried treasure.
 With the emergence of full conversations, the spirit repeated word for word two sermons given 13 miles apart at the same time.
 The entity was well acquainted with Biblical text and appeared to enjoy religious arguments.
 As another amusement, the witch shared gossip about activities in other households, and at times appeared to leave for brief moments to visit homes after an inquiry.